1826461/COMS3-MISIS/README.md

   - Enable Moodle external database enrollment plug-in and configure using the MySQL tables

   **How it works**
-  - When a new course is created, the COMS3-MISIS system uses the Wits Virtus API to obtain all students registered for that specific course and adds them to the enrollments table.
+  - When a new course is created, the COMS3-MISIS system uses the Wits SIMS API to obtain all students registered for that specific course and adds them to the enrollments table.
 When a user logs into Moodle, he/she is automatically enrolled in each of the courses with entries in the enrollments database based on their enrollment status and expiry date.